CBelleLopez/CSE151A_Proj/README.md

 We chose to make our project about the Titanic because it is one of the most infamous maritime disasters in history resulting in only 706 survivors out of 2,240 total passengers.
 Our group aims to investigate the factors that could have potentially influenced passenger survival during this famous shipwreck using a data-driven approach.
 We thought that it would be cool to create a probabilistic model by analyzing the impact of certain attributes on the likelihood of survival and identifying each passenger's class.
 Specifically, we analyzed the attributes age, sex, the presence of siblings/spouses on board, the presence of parents/children on board, and fare.
 Through this research, and with a good predictive model, we will be able to enhance our knowledge of survival determinants in large-scale disasters while also honoring the memory of those affected by the tragedy.

 ## Methods
-  * Data Exploration:
+  * Data Exploration (Included in the Logistic Regression Model Notebook):
     * (placeholder)
   * Preprocessing:
     * (placeholder)
-  * Logistic Regression Model (With Data Exploration Included):
+  * Logistic Regression Model:
     * (placeholder)
   * Kmeans Cluster Model:
     * (placeholder)